 However, the chase game is usually a sure-fire way to know that some baby chinchillas may be in your immediate future.

-Male Chinchillas Will Discharge a Waxy Substance During Breeding
+Male Chinchillas Will Discharge A Waxy Substance During Breeding

 Another easy indicator to know if your chinchilla is in heat is to look for a waxy substance inside of the cage.

-Simply noticing some of this waxy substance inside of the cage is a definitive answer for you and quick way for you to realize if your chinchilla is in heat or not.
+Simply noticing some of this waxy substance inside of the cage is a definitive answer for you and a quick way for you to realize if your chinchilla is in heat or not.

-Yes, chinchillas go into heat.
-Using some of the previously mentioned observation methods is going to be your number 1 indicator to recognize if you have a female chinchilla that’s in heat or not.
+Some of the observation methods mentioned above are going to be your number 1 indicator to recognize if you have a female chinchilla that’s in heat or not.

 This leads us into the next important part of this post, which will cover what you can expect after this has taken place and your female chinchilla is pregnant.

 How Many Babies Do Chinchillas Have?